Snowflake-Labs/schemachange/README.md

 --dry-run | Run schemachange in dry run mode.
 The default is 'False'.

 #### render
 This subcommand is used to render a single script to the console.
-It is intended to suport the development and troubleshooting of script that use features from the jinja template engine.
+It is intended to support the development and troubleshooting of script that use features from the jinja template engine.

 `usage: schemachange render [-h] [--config-folder CONFIG_FOLDER] [-f ROOT_FOLDER] [-m MODULES_FOLDER] [--vars VARS] [-v] script`